ikerlan-digital/MsmqJava/README.md

 # MsmqJava
-Port of Msmq to VS2013 with 64 bit support
+Port of MsmqJava to VS2013
 ------------
-Original Code
+###Original Code
 https://msmqjava.codeplex.com/

+In the releases the dll for 64bit support can be downloaded along with the last version of the library (1.2)

+###License
+Microsoft Public License (Ms-PL)